-Covert supper clubs (known as puerto cerrados or ‘closed-door’ restaurants) are all the rage in Buenos Aires.
-Argentina’s porteños get a kick out of hunting down addresses, scouring Instagram to track pop-ups and crowding into a chef’s dining room.
+Secret supper clubs (known as puertas cerradas or closed-door restaurants) are all the rage in Buenos Aires.
+Porteños get a kick out of hunting down addresses, scouring Instagram and crowding into a chef’s secret dining room.
+So, we’ve rounded up a tasting menu of the best in BA to kickstart your gourmet getaway.

-– The restaurant’s address will likely be revealed at the last minute, so be prepared to be flexible and get a little adventurous.
+– The address will likely be revealed at the last minute, so be prepared to be flexible

 – Tasting menus are the norm and are usually shrouded in secrecy.
-If you live and die by la carte, maybe give these a miss.
+If you live and die by a la carte, give these a miss

-– Each restaurant will have its own set of rules.
-Dining closed-door style is a lovely way of getting intimate with the locality, act as if you’re a guest at a friend’s house with the respect that affords.
+– Each restaurant will have its own rules.
+Act as if you’re a guest at a friend’s house, with all the respect that affords

-– Allergies are usually catered to, but be sure to give the chef notice.
+– Allergies are usually catered for, but be sure to give the chef advanced notice

 – Advance booking is essential and it’s de rigueur to rock up early.